tmagik/ODrive/docs/anticogging.md

 ![post-anticogging](screenshots/post_anticog_vel.png)

+To run calibration in the negative direction, set both `start_vel` and `end_vel` to negative values.

 ## Saving to NVM

 As of v0.5.1, the anticogging map is saved to NVM after calibrating and calling `odrv0.save_configuration()`